 a.
 If they are in phase, one of the points can overload to give a position exactly, but no length information is provided.

 b.
-If they are out of phase, both points overload to give an exact wavelength, but no position information is provided.
+If they are out of phase, both points cancel to give an exact wave length, but no position information is provided.

-It follows that a known wave interacting with an unknown one can reveal a position or its wavelength, but not both, with no repeats.
+It follows that a known wave interacting with an unknown one can reveal position or wavelength but not both, with no repeats.
 If the result gives a position, there is no wavelength data and if it gives a wavelength, there is no position data.
-In both cases, the observed wave has given all the information it can to the interaction, so one wave observing another can give position or wavelength, but not both.
-Since length is needed to define momentum, this is equivalent to the uncertainty principle.
+In both cases, the observed wave has given all the information it can to the interaction.
+One wave observing another can give position or length but not both, and since length is needed to define momentum, this equates to the uncertainty principle.

-The quantum uncertainty principle follows from the nature of wave interactions, based on De Broglie’s equation (Note 1).
-In this model, Planck’s constant represents a core network process that no information transfer can be less than, hence the change in position plus momentum can’t be less than Planck’s constant (Note 2).
-The uncertainty principle then just reflects how processing waves with a core process interact.
+The uncertainty principle follows from the nature of wave interactions, based on De Broglie’s equation (Note 1).
+In this model, Planck’s constant represents a core network process that no information transfer can be less than, so the change in position plus momentum can’t be less than Planck’s constant (Note 2).
+The uncertainty principle then reflects how waves based on a core process interact.

 Note 1.
 If p is momentum, λ is wavelength and h is Planck’s constant, then p = h/ λ